pradeep3sep/interviewquestion/README System Design.md

 **How Does `X-XSS-Protection` Work?**

-This header works by telling the browser to enable its built-in XSS filter, which detects and prevents certain types of XSS attacks.
+This header works by `telling the browser to enable its built-in XSS filter`, which detects and prevents certain types of XSS attacks.

 ### Directives: